naashpig/Counterfactual-Explanation/README.md

                   'hours_per_week': 45}
 ```
 ## Prototype learning
 We propose using class prototypes in the objective function to guide the perturbations quickly towards an interpretable counterfactual.
-Similar with the [referred paper](https://arxiv.org/pdf/1907.02584.pdf), We select the target class prototype as the average over the K nearest train instances with the counterfactual class label not in the latent space.
-When we decide to use this learning method, it is necessary to choose K.
+Similar with the [referred paper](https://arxiv.org/pdf/1907.02584.pdf), We select the target class prototype as the average over the k nearest train instances with the counterfactual class label not in the latent space.
+When we decide to use this learning method, it is necessary to choose k.

 ```py
 PrototypeMode=True # or False